Frequently Asked Questions

 What is your new patient procedure?

-Upon your first call, we will first need to know your name, date of birth, and insurance information.
-Don't worry if your insurance is not in-network with us!
+Upon your first call, we will first need to know your name, date of birth, and insurance information if you have any.
+Don't worry if your insurance is not in-network with us.
 We accept all PPO insurances as out-of-network providers as well.
-After scheduling you, expect an email from us containing your new patient forms.
+And if you do not have dental insurance, we will explain to you our in office dental savings plan.
+After scheduling, expect an email and text from us containing your new patient forms.
 We recommend you filling these out before your appointment if possible.
 That way we have more time to focus on your dental needs in the chair!

-The assistant will lead you to the dental section of the clinic.
-Please let her know if you would like to watch TV during your dental appointment, want a bottled water or need a blanket.
-We want this to be as comfortable and relaxing as possible.
+Once we are ready to bring you to the dental chair, the assistant will lead you to the exam room.
+Please let her know if you would like to watch TV with headphones during your dental appointment, need a neck pillow or need a blanket.
+We want your visit to be as comfortable and relaxing as possible.

 What if I don't have dental insurance?